-Faced with her border terrier Lily’s distaste for mass-produced pet food, founder Henrietta Morrison tried her hand at producing whole-meat and vegetable dishes for her pooch at her north London home.
+Faced with her border terrier Lily’s distaste for mass-produced pet food, founder Henrietta Morrison decided to try producing whole-meat and vegetable dishes for her pooch at her north London home.
 The results were definitely worth her time

-Their dry dog food formula comes in three flavors; Chicken and Duck, Venison and Duck, and Lamb and proudly boasts an eco-friendly approach from its organic ingredients to environmentally friendly packaging.
+Their dry dog food formula comes in three flavors; Chicken and Duck, Venison and Duck, and Lamb, and boasts an eco-friendly approach from its organic ingredients to environmentally friendly packaging.

-One of the primary selling points of the formula is the 0% animal ‘meal’ content; the ultra-processed animal by-products (hooves, feet and bones) and preservatives such as stabilizers, emulsifiers, thickeners and anti-caking agents.
+One of the main selling points is the 0% animal ‘meal’ content; the ultra-processed animal by-products (hooves, feet, and bones), and preservatives like stabilizers, emulsifiers, thickeners, and anti-caking agents.

-In the Chicken and Dry Duck formula examined in this review, only Methylsulfonylmethane, an inert chemical found in plants, and Chondroitin sulfate, an important structural component of cartilage, remain.
+In the Chicken and Dry Duck formula (the one examined in this review), only Methylsulfonylmethane, an inert chemical found in plants, and Chondroitin sulfate, an important structural component of cartilage, are still there.

-Alongside 13 herbs and botanicals including kelp, rosehips and antioxidant marigold, the only other ingredients in Henrietta’s Chicken & Duck Dry Food formula are whole meats from chicken (31%), duck (8%), chicken liver (3%) and sweet potatoes (30%) making up the vegetable portion totaling a whopping 72% of the ingredients coming from whole meat and vegetables.
+Alongside 13 herbs and botanicals present, including kelp, rosehips and antioxidant marigold, the only other ingredients in Henrietta’s Chicken & Duck Dry Food formula are whole meats from chicken (31%), duck (8%), chicken liver (3%), and sweet potatoes (30%) making up the vegetable portion, which totals an impressive 72% of the ingredients that are derived from whole meat and vegetables.

-The formula has added Vitamins A, D and E which help boost dogs’ immune systems promote healthy skin, and the addition of Omega 3 fatty acids from salmon oil helps lubricate joints and achieve a glossier coat.
+Moreover, the formula contains Vitamins A, D, and E, which help boost dogs’ immune systems, in the process promoting healthy skin, and the addition of Omega 3 fatty acids from salmon oil helps lubricate joints and achieve a glossier coat.

-The only knocks against are the price, which is towards the top-end of the market, and currently is not available in the USA, making importing an even more expensive option.
+The only real drawbacks are the high price, and the fact that this is currently not available in the USA, making importing an even more expensive option.
 However, thanks to the company’s recent expansion, US customers should be able to purchase it in the near future.